 Chinas role in the market is still and for a while firmly located in the consumer drone area.
 Due to the prosperous lead of DJI to gain ground in the professional and commercial sector, China has an essential role in the industrial UAV deployment, e.g. to build up experience and capability for end-user solutions.
-Regarding the applied industry, the agriculture sector has most significant growth rates and total plowshare of UAV applications.
-China is biggest manufacturer and user of agriculture spraying UAVs.
+Regarding the applied industry, the agriculture sector has the most significant growth rates and total plowshare of UAV applications.
+China is the biggest manufacturer and user of agriculture spraying UAVs.

 DJI is the world's leader in the civilian drone and aerial imaging technology industry, accounting for 85% of the worldwide consumer drone market.
 Its drone technology has been used globally for the music, television and film industries,

 A display titled the 5th Shenzhen International UAV Expo that focuses on UAV industry was held in the city through June 23 to 27.
 About 200 manufacturers displayed more than 230 latest drones, hold fixed-wing drones, multi-propeller drones, and even airships.

 In a specification of Shenzhen’s guidelines, small and light drones flying at low height cannot risk civil aviation safety as long as they are outside the clearance area of an airfield, within 10 kilometers away from both sides of the runway, and 20 from both ends.
 Thus, there is no need to set a no-fly zone in the above-mentioned areas.
 Actually, if all UAVs were forbidden within 20 kilometers from of both runways in some smaller cities, it would have huge impacts.

 As UAV demand surges, it produces an ecosystem of industry participants who have technological, but not agricultural, backgrounds.
 New technical academies, for instance, are instruction enrollees how to exercise the flying devices, equipping them with expertise on government regulations, GPS programming, and data interpretation.